 to amend, as may be necessary from time to time, the Constitution of the Association.

-No business other than that specified in the notice convening a general meeting shall be transacted at the meeting.
+No business other than that specified in the notice convening a general meeting shall be transacted at a general meeting.

-Proceedings at an Annual General Meeting
+Proceedings at a General Meeting

-The Chairman of the Board of Trustees shall preside as chairperson at each general meeting of the Association.
-If the Chairman is absent or unwilling to act, the members present shall elect a trustee to preside as chairperson at the meeting.
+The President shall preside as chairperson at each general meeting of the Association.
+If the President is absent or unwilling to act, the Vice President shall preside as chairperson at the meeting.

 The business of the Association at any of its general meetings shall be transacted as directed by the chairperson.
-Any question for determination at a general meeting of the Association shall be determined by a show of hands.
+Any question for determination at a general meeting shall be determined by a show of hands.

-On any question arising at a general meeting of the association, a member shall have one vote only.
+On any question arising at a general meeting of the Association, a member shall have one vote only.
 In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting shall be entitled to exercise a second vote.

 Proxy voting shall not be undertaken at or in respect of a general meeting.

-Meetings Of The Board Of Trustees
+Meetings of the Board of Trustees

-The Trustees may meet together for the dispatch of business, adjourn or otherwise regulate their meetings, as they think fit for the efficient performance of their functions, provided that they shall not meet less than once every year.
-The quorum of the Trustees shall be not less than three (3) of the members, when there are five (5) members and shall not be less than six (6) members when there are nine (9) members.
+The Trustees may meet together for the dispatch of business, adjourn or otherwise regulate their meetings, as they think fit for the efficient performance of their functions; Provided that they shall not meet less than once every year.
+The quorum for a meeting of the Board of Trustees shall be not less than three (3) Trustees, when there are five (5) members and shall not be less than six (6) Trustees when there are nine (9) members.

 The Board of Trustees shall elect one of the members to be the Chairman and another to be Secretary.